Elite Tours South Africa

 Day 4

-After a full South African Breakfast we travel towards the mountains up to Stellenbosch, into the Wine Country of South Africa.
+After a full South African Breakfast we travel towards the mountains up

 Here you will palate the most delicate bouquets of some of South Africa's best wines, Sherries and ports.